 If the student has authorized disclosure of educational records to his/her parent(s)/guardian(s) under FERPA, the student's parent(s)/guardian(s) may be notified.

-Students who wish to return to Luther must reapply for admission by contacting the Student Life Office.
+Students who wish to return to Luther must reapply for admission by contacting the Student Engagement Office.
 Reapplication requires a statement of intent to return and supporting evidence for readiness to rejoin the college.
-The Admissions Sub-committee will review the requests from students who were on probation at the time they withdrew, or who were academically dismissed from the college.
-Other students who wish to return to the college will be reviewed by the Student Life Office and the Dean's Office.
+The Academic Standing Board will review the requests from students who were on probation at the time they withdrew, or who were academically dismissed from the college.
+Applications for readmission are reviewed twice a year, in January and June.
+The dean for student engagement and the associate provost will review the requests from other students who were not on probation at the time they withdrew and who were not academically dismissed from the college.